 If you were looking at or living with you, would you want what you had?
 If you were an unbeliever, would you want to join yourself in being a Christian?
 All of us are broken and in need of Jesus’ transforming grace.
-But to the degree you demonstrate that transformation in your daily words, actions, and the way you love, you are either an appealing incentive or a stinking obstacle in your spouse’s journey to God’s kingdom.
-(2 Corinthians 2:16)
+But to the degree you demonstrate that transformation in your daily words, actions, and in the way you love, you are either an appealing incentive or a stinking obstacle in your spouse’s journey to God’s kingdom (2 Corinthians 2:16).

 You will not be perfect.
 When you mess up, apologize and ask for forgiveness.
 Let God continue to grow you.
 Keep investing deeply in your relationship with your spouse.
 Let God’s love keep teaching you how to love better.
 That may be the factor God uses to save your spouse.

 Keep Feeding Yourself

 Any marriage is a marathon, not a sprint.
 This is never more true than when your spouse is not a Christian.
 And to make it you must be very intentional about keeping your soul and spirit filled with nourishing food.
 It may be easier than ever to neglect this when your spouse does not share your faith.

 Jesus regularly needed time alone with His Father while He was here on Earth, and you need the same.
 Find ways to stay connected to other believers even if you can’t attend church every service.
 Spend time reading or listening to inspirational media.
 Invest time in God’s word and in prayer.
 You’re responsible for keeping your own soul filled up regardless of what your spouse does or doesn’t do.

 Watch for God’s Work in your Spouse’s Life